Convert RTF to RST

 Q: How does RST compare to Markdown?

-RST is more powerful and extensible than Markdown.
-While Markdown is simpler for basic formatting, RST offers advanced features: directives (.. toctree::, .. automodule::), roles (:ref:, :doc:), semantic markup, and extensibility through custom directives.
+A: RST is more powerful and extensible than Markdown.
+While Markdown is simpler for basic formatting, RST offers advanced features: directives (.. toctree::, .. automodule::), roles (:ref:, :doc:, :class:), semantic markup, and extensibility through custom directives and roles.
 RST is preferred for large documentation projects, technical manuals, and Python packages.
-Markdown is better for simple README files and blog posts.
+Markdown is better suited for simple README files and blog posts.

 Q: What is Sphinx and how does it use RST?

-Sphinx is a documentation generator that converts RST files into beautiful HTML, PDF, EPUB, and other formats.
-It's the standard tool for Python documentation (used by Python itself, Django, Flask, NumPy).
-Sphinx reads RST files, processes directives like .. automodule:: to extract docstrings from Python code, builds cross-references with :ref: and :doc:, and generates professional documentation with themes, search, and navigation.
+A: Sphinx is a documentation generator that reads RST files and produces beautiful HTML, PDF, EPUB, and other formats.
+Used by Python itself, Django, Flask, and NumPy, Sphinx processes directives like .. automodule:: to extract docstrings from Python code, builds cross-references with :ref: and :doc:, and generates professional documentation with themes, search, and navigation.
+It's the industry standard for Python project documentation.

 Q: How do I create headers in RST?

-RST headers use underlines (and optionally overlines) with specific characters.
-Convention: = for document title (with overline), = for parts, - for chapters, ~ for sections, ^ for subsections.
-Example: "Chapter Title" followed by a line of dashes (-------).
+A: RST headers use underlines (and optionally overlines) with specific characters.
+The convention is: = for document titles, - for sections, ~ for subsections, and ^ for sub-subsections.
 The underline must be at least as long as the title text.
-Sphinx automatically generates table of contents from headers.
+For example, write "Section Title" on one line followed by "-------------" on the next.
+Sphinx automatically builds a table of contents from these headers.

 Q: How do I create tables in RST?